-Additionally, each of the minimum number of required plans must include the following:
+Additionally, each of the minimum number of required plans must comply with the following requirements:

-- Out-of-Network (OON) coverage that does not require a 'gatekeeper' - Pediatric Dental EHB coverage
+- Include Out-of-Network (OON) coverage

+- Include Pediatric Dental EHB coverage

+- Not require a 'gatekeeper'

 I. Federal QHP Data Templates

 The Federal QHP data templates must be completed and submitted via the System for Electronic Rate and Form Filing (SERFF).
 The templates listed below illustrate the data requirements for an Issuer to obtain QHP Certification for each plan design intended for sale on the AHCT marketplace.
 The templates are located on the SERFF website and contain Issuer and Plan information required to effectively evaluate the Issuers QHP submissions.